Lifestream At Northeast Phoenix Green House 85 in Phoenix, AZ

 Pros

-• pro The LifeStream team is friendly and supportive, making the decision process feel pressure-free.
+• pro The team at Lifestream is very friendly and supportive throughout the decision process.

-• pro The patio homes offer greater autonomy, easing the transition for residents who previously lived in a house.
+• pro The patio homes offer more autonomy, easing the transition for residents coming from a house.

-• pro LifeStream provides a friendly, safe, and loving environment for residents and their families.
+• pro LifeStream provides a friendly, safe, and loving environment for residents.

 Cons

-• pro LifeStream does not accommodate dietary restrictions and offers limited food choices.
+• pro LifeStream does not accommodate dietary restrictions (gluten-free, dairy-free) and offers limited food choices, with no reduced rate if meals aren't eaten.

-• pro There are allegations of a "bucks for beds" practice in the Green houses, where residents are asked to cover electric bills and are then evicted.
+• pro There is a claim of a "bucks for beds" policy in the Green houses where residents are used to help cover electric bills and then are kicked out.

-• pro A male staff member allegedly took home bags of food for himself and his mother, without offering seconds to residents.
+• pro A male staff member is accused of taking home bags of food for himself and his mother and never offering seconds to residents.

 Review